 Requirements for Addiction Psychiatry

-For acceptance into the Addiction Psychiatry Fellowship Program at the University of Pennsylvania, applicants must have completed a General Psychiatry Residency, and are required to obtain an unrestricted medical training (MT) license prior to starting their clinical experience.
-In addition, all newly selected fellows must apply for and receive a Pennsylvania Training License, in order to lawfully practice in Pennsylvania.
+For acceptance into the Addiction Psychiatry Fellowship Program at the University of Pennsylvania, applicants must have completed a General Psychiatry Residency, and are required to obtain a PA Medical Training License as part of their onboarding with our GME Office.
 This particular Fellowship is funded through a disbursement agreement between the U.S. Department of Veterans Affairs and Penn.
-Only psychiatrists who are U.S. citizens permanent residents of the U.S. are eligible.
+Only psychiatrists who are U.S. citizens or permanent residents of the U.S. are eligible.

 Number of Positions